GraemeBP/VaR/src/heston_model/greek_derivations.md

 # Greek Derivations

-The purpose of this document is to go through the derivation process of the greeks for the Heston model.
+The purpose of this document is to go through the derivation process of the greeks for a European Call option using the Heston model.

 ## Delta